2. SODA Keywords Guide

 END

-Exceptions that may occur when calling Get Pin Din Keyword:
+The following exceptions may occur when Get Pin Din Keyword is calling:

 The set of arguments and their order when calling Set Pin Dout Keyword is:

-• ecu_name - The unique name of the ECU within the test environment.
-For example, it could be LftReEcu or LRIO.
+ecu_name - The unique name of ECU within the test environment.
+For example, it could be

-• state - The digital output state to set on the specified ECU pin.
-The possible states are 1 or 0.
+.state - The digital output state to set on the specified ECU pin.
+The possible states are

 *** Settings ***